Manuel Álvarez Ortega

-Manuel Álvarez Ortega (Córdoba, March 4, 1923 – Madrid, June 14, 2014) was a Spanish poet, translator, writer, and veterinarian.
+Manuel Álvarez Ortega (Córdoba, 4 March 1923 – Madrid, 14 June 2014) was a Spanish poet, translator, writer, and veterinarian.
 He was the director and founder of the journal Aglae, which circulated between 1949 and 1954.
 He wrote many of his works in Madrid, the city where he lived starting in 1951.

 Biography

-Álvarez Ortega was born on March 4, 1923, at number 4, Calle Santa Victoria in Córdoba.
+Álvarez Ortega was born on 4 March 1923, at number 4, Calle Santa Victoria in Córdoba.
 He was the fifth child of Mariano Álvarez Berard and Paula Ortega Soria.
-He was baptized on April 6, 1923, in the Church of El Salvador y Santo Domingo de Silos.
+He was baptized on 6 April 1923 in the Church of El Salvador y Santo Domingo de Silos.
 He began his studies in 1935 at the provincial Institute. Álvarez Ortega completed his diploma in 1942 and then studied at the Veterinary School (Facultad de Veterinaria) in Córdoba, which at that time belonged to the University of Seville (Universidad de Sevilla).
-Starting in 1951, he worked as a veterinarian, after taking the public exam for the position, at the Military Academy of Health (Academia de Sanidad Militar) in Madrid, a position that he left in 1972 to dedicate himself full time to literature. Álvarez Ortega died on June 14, 2014, at 91 years old.
+Starting in 1951, he worked as a veterinarian, after taking the public exam for the position, at the Military Academy of Health (Academia de Sanidad Militar) in Madrid, a position that he left in 1972 to dedicate himself full time to literature. Álvarez Ortega died on 14 June 2014, at 91 years old.
 He was the brother of painter and poet Rafael Álvarez Ortega.